 Proposed Remedial Action Procedures

-The CSC Charter states: “The CSC will review individual complaints with a view to identifying any patterns of poor performance by the IANA Functions Operator in responding to complaints of a similar nature.”
-The IANA Naming Function Contract further defines how complaints are escalated by PTI to the CSC via the Complaint Resolution process (Section 8.1 of the Contract) for the CSC’s review and determination of whether the escalated complaint is a persistent performance issue, or an indication of a systemic problem (a “PTI Performance Issue”).
-If the CSC determines that a PTI Performance Issue exists, the IANA Naming Function Contract allows for the CSC to trigger these Remedial Action Procedures.
-If initiated, both the PTI Board and ICANN (through the ICANN CEO) are responsible for overseeing how PTI is addressing the PTI Performance Issue.
-These Remedial Action Procedures should be reviewed twelve (12) months after the first initiation of the procedures and every twelve (12) months after a subsequent invocation of the Procedures, with a review occurring no more frequently than once in a twelve (12) month period.
+These Remedial Action Procedures have been developed and agreed to by the CSC and the PTI Board in accordance with the provisions of the CSC Charter and the IANA Naming Function Agreement.
+They should be reviewed twelve (12) months after the first initiation of the procedures and every twelve (12) months after a subsequent invocation of the Procedures, with a review occurring no more frequently than once in a twelve (12) month period.

 I. Finding that a PTI Performance Issue Exists

+Where the CSC believes that a performace issue may exist, it shall notify the PTI liason to the CSC and through them, invite PTI to initiate appropriate corrective action.

-Where the CSC has decided to undertake a review of a complaint to determine if a PTI Performance Issue exists, the CSC will invite the President of PTI to comment within ten (10) business days, or such other time as may be agreed by the parties1, before finalizing the CSC’s review.
+Where the CSC has decided to undertake a review to determine if a PTI Performance Issue exists, whether as the result of a complaint or for other reasons, the CSC will invite the President of PTI to comment within ten (10) business days, or such other time as may be agreed by the parties1, before finalizing the CSC’s review.

 II.
 Request For and Development of Corrective Action Plan